Introduction

 Annotated Interactive Map

 Some notes on the various shelters and towns I stayed at.
-The full size version is easier to use.

 The trail and shelter locations on this map are taken from Guy Mott’s GPS and Google Earth Data for the Appalachian Trail.
 The subset of the data I used, with my comments: in GeoRSS format.